gopheracademy/gopheracademy-web/content/code-generation-from-the-ast.md

-As more and more companies started integrating with us we kept hearing more and more of - “You mean I have to wrap every single http handler and every single go routine?”
+As more and more companies started integrating with us we kept hearing more and more of - “You mean I have to wrap every single http handler and every single goroutine?”

-This reminded gophers of their initial reaction to error handling in go
+This reminded gophers of their initial reaction to error handling in Go
 - "You mean I have to wrap every function with error handling?” :)

 For smaller codebases or new projects this isn't a big deal but for existing codebases this can be a non-trivial amount of work and what happens if you forget something?

-We admit, this is not only a complete pain in the ass but it is hard to scale as you have no way of knowing new code has been handled correctly or not - it kinda defeats the purpose of handling un-expected errors/panics.
+We admit, this is not only a complete pain but it is hard to scale as you have no way of knowing if new code has been handled correctly or not - it kinda defeats the purpose of handling unexpected errors/panics.

-So we started hacking out Deprehend .
+So we started hacking out Deprehend.

 This tool looks at your source code via the AST and auto-generates the code for you.

-## What exactly is an AST anyways?
+## What Exactly is an AST Anyways?

 AST stands for 'abstract syntax tree'.
 This is a data structure used by the compiler.
 It performs a number of functions such as looking at